For Financial Aid Purposes

 Financial Aid Warning

 A student who fails to maintain satisfactory academic progress will first be placed on financial warning.
-During this first semester on financial aid warning, the student will continue to receive federal aid during without the requirement to submit an Aid Eligibility Appeal or an approved academic plan.
+During this first semester on financial aid warning, the student will continue to receive federal aid without the requirement to submit an Aid Eligibility Appeal or an approved academic plan.
 If the student comes into compliance with SAP standards at the end of the warning term, their financial aid eligibility is restored.

 Based on federal requirements, students who fail to meet SAP for a second consecutive semester or reach the end of their maximum time of completion, are no longer eligible to receive federal financial aid and will have their aid suspended.
 During the suspension, students are not eligible for institutional or federal financial aid.
 Students are able to apply for Non-Union scholarships and private (non-federal) loans.
 Once the student comes back into compliance with SAP standards, their financial aid eligibility is restored.